File: the hypocrisy of sales in fashion

 2. On our side: the notion of “fair price”

-We therefore decided not to have sales on our own clothing line .
+So we decided not to have sales on our own clothing line .
 Especially since our clothes are timeless basics.

-no bonnegueule sales
+no sales goodgueule

 If we can sell at a fair price, it is also because we know how to produce at a fair cost.

-Alexandre at the factory
+Alexander at the factory

 Cost control also involves relationships established with factories, based on trust and sustainability.